guidomantilla/Valid-SecureMicroservices/TECHME.md

 * **Web App**: For UI presentation

 ### Mysql Database
 This database will store business and security data.
-However, each data category will be store in different schemas, following the [Schema-per-Service](https://microservices.io/patterns/data/database-per-service.html).
+However, each data category will be store in different schemas, following the [Schema-per-Service Pattern](https://microservices.io/patterns/data/database-per-service.html).

 #### valid-security schema